 We identify ourselves by fidelity to principles

-that are set in sacred but secular writs
+That are set in sacred and secular writs and

-and we back it up with the USS Nimitz.
+We back it up with the USS Nimitz!

 bunnies2.jpg